equinor/ert/docs/source/creating_custom_jobs.rst

       return new_priorities

 Where we first determine the ``best_candidate`` by picking the highest priority one.
-Then we remove that one from the original order, and insert it in spot number ``prio_num``.
+Then we remove that one from the original order and insert it in spot number ``prio_num``.
 Then we assign ``new_priorities`` by using previous priority values based on the new order of wells.

 We can then store these new priorities in an ``output_filename``